-The New York School Nutrition Association (NYSNA) invites you to submit session proposals for consideration at the
+The New York School Nutrition Association (NYSNA) invites our Industry Partners to submit session proposals for consideration at the

 2026 Spring Conference in SYRACUSE, NY from April 28-20, 2026.